petrelharp/pyslim/docs/tutorial.md

 ### Individual flags

-We have seen that an individual can appear in the tree sequence because it was Remembered, Retained, or alive at the end of the simulation (note these are not mutually exclusive).
+We have seen that an individual can appear in the tree sequence because it was Remembered or Retained, and/or alive at the end of the simulation.
 The ``Individual.flags`` value stores this information.
 For example, to count up the different individual types, we could do this:

 :::{todo}